gl-inet/docs3.x/docs/setup/gl-s10/user_manual.md

 ### MQTT X client configuration
 Before doing the MQTT X client configuration, we need to configure the configuration of the MQTT server on S10 first.
 Find MQTT Server session in the S10 Tool APP.

 Here we are using the test MQTT server: iot-s10-test.gl-inet.cn.
-And the Port is: 1884, so we need to set the Host in the following figure: iot-s10-test.gl-inet.cn.Port: 1884.
+And the Port is: 1884, so we need to set the Host in the following figure: iot-s10-test.gl-inet.cn.
+And set Port: 1884.

 <div class="flex-container s10-user-manual">
   <div>